 Temple of Edfu

-The best preserved of Egypt, a Greek temple that was built in only 180 years.
+The best preserved in Egypt is a Greek temple built in only 180 years.
 It was found completely buried, and thanks to that, it is perfectly preserved today despite the fact that for years there were houses around it.
-Today you can even see the original colors on the main door.
+Today, you can even see the original colors on the main door.

 The largest temple in Egypt.
-It is actually a group of temples declared World Heritage Site as Ancient Thebes with its necropolis.
-All the data that we have given you so far, here are exceeded in capital letters and your travel curiosities are not far behind:
+It is a group of temples declared a World Heritage Site as Ancient Thebes with its necropolis.
+All the data that we have given you so far, here are exceeded in capital letters, and your travel curiosities are not far behind:

 It took 2,300 years to build and more than 30 pharaohs participated in its construction.